 Trump Administration to Impose $200 Billion in New Chinese Tariffs

 The Trump administration announced it will be imposing a 10 percent tariff on $200 billion worth of Chinese goods, starting Sept.
-24.

-That tariff could be raised to 25 percent at the beginning of the year if the Chinese continue with their “unfair trade practices.”
+24. That tariff could be raised to 25 percent at the beginning of the year if the Chinese continue with their “unfair trade practices.”

 “As part of the United States’ continuing response to China’s theft of American intellectual property and forced transfer of American technology, the Office of the United States Trade Representative today released a list of approximately $200 billion worth of Chinese imports that will be subject to additional tariffs,” the USTR said in a press release.

+This is in addition to $50 billion in tariffs the U.S. imposed in July and August on mostly electronic goods.
+And Trump is threatening to add tariffs to another $200 billion in Chinese goods, which would cover just about everything the United States imports from that country.

-The tariffs cover some 5,745 items that include textiles, handbags, yarns, embroidery and leather and fur apparel as well as other goods including electronics, seafood, produce, cigarettes and beauty products.
+The most recent tariffs cover some 5,745 items that include textiles, handbags, yarns, embroidery and leather and fur apparel as well as other goods including electronics, seafood, produce, cigarettes and beauty products.
 So far, apparel and footwear items are not on the list.
-But they could be as the Trump administration threatens even more tariffs in the future.
+But they could be as the Trump administration threatens another $250 billion more tariffs in the future.

 Changes in the proposed list were made after the U.S. Trade Representative and the interagency Section 301 committee sought and received comments over a six-week period and testimony was held during a six-day public hearing in August about what should be excluded and included.
 After those hearings, 297 tariff lines – including certain health and safety products such as bicycle helmets, car seats and playpens - were removed from the proposed list.